ebeauce/ILSI/README.md

 ## Reference
 Please refer the following article if you use ILSI for your research (I will update the reference when the paper will be accepted):<br>
 Eric Beaucé, Robert D. van der Hilst, Michel Campillo.
-An Iterative Linear Method for Estimating the Stress Tensor from Earthquake Focal Mechanism Data: Method and Examples.
-(Being modified and will be submitted to BSSA).
-Preprint on ESSOAr: [doi.org/10.1002/essoar.10507639.1](doi.org/10.1002/essoar.10507639.1)
+An Iterative Linear Method with Variable Shear Stress Magnitudes for Estimating the Stress Tensor from Earthquake Focal Mechanism Data: Method and Examples, BSSA 2022 - in press.
+(Updated!)
+Preprint on ESSOAr: [10.1002/essoar.10507639.3](10.1002/essoar.10507639.3)

 ## Installation